Piotr Skarga Paweski, SJ

 POLAND, 2012 FDC and FDI cancel with Skarga's Sermon by Jan Matejko

-These are not stamps properly so called, but labels.
-The first label (left) was issued in 1912 by the TSL, the Towarzystwo Szkol Ludowych or the Society of Peasant Schools, a patriotic educational society in Galicia (Austrian Poland) and western Ukraine, whose publications emphasized Polish history, culture and patriotism in the face of Austrian authorities.
-The next two labels (right) were issued in large quantities between 1982 and 1989 to raise money for Solidarity, and as a protest against martial law which had been declared by the Communist authorities in Poland.
+The first of these items (left) was issued in 1912 by the TSL, the Towarzystwo Szkol Ludowych or the Society of Peasant Schools, a patriotic educational society in Galicia (Austrian Poland) and western Ukraine, whose publications emphasized Polish history, culture and patriotism in the face of Austrian authorities.
+The next two (right) were issued in large quantities between 1982 and 1989 to raise money for Solidarity, and as a protest against martial law which had been declared by the Communist authorities in Poland.
 The underground members who issued the stamps risked imprisonment without trial if caught.
-Very few were used as labels on covers sent through the mail.
+Very few were used on covers sent through the mail.

 In September 2011 the Polish Parliament proclaimed 2012 to be The Year of Fr.
 Piotr Skarga SJ.
 More